Connect with us

 The practical effect of the discolored water is that “those with medical conditions who might be susceptible to increased levels of aluminum or manganese, should simply consult with their doctor,” Chandler said.

-A screenshot shows a of the questions listed in a lengthy FAQ section on the City of Asheville’s water recovery page, which contains information about the testing program.
+A screenshot shows a couple of the questions listed in a lengthy FAQ section on the City of Asheville’s water recovery page, which contains information about the testing program.

-Aluminum produces a cloudy look to the water, Chandler said, while the rusty look comes from iron, which also leaves a metallic and causes a reddish-brown staining on toilets.
+Aluminum produces a cloudy look to the water, Chandler said, while the rusty look comes from iron, which also leaves a metallic taste and causes a reddish-brown staining on toilets.

 Manganese, which is black to brown in color, “causes a metallic taste in the water and produces yellow staining on toilets and other appliances,” Chandler said.